mental-gly/sysY-compiler/docs/Clang_AST_LLVM_IR.md

 ```

-The root of the AST is a `TranslationUnit` (in libclang is type `CXTranslationUnit`), and Clang AST treat decl same as def exception the `CompoundStmt` function body.
-Note that return operator has an implicit cast on AST.
+The root of the AST is a `TranslationUnit` (in libclang is type `CXTranslationUnit`), and Clang AST treat decl same as def except the `CompoundStmt` function body.
+Note that return Stmt has a child implicit cast.
 ```bash
 TranslationUnitDecl 0x5622ebc340e8 <<invalid sloc>> <invalid sloc>
 |-TypedefDecl 0x5622ebc349b0 <<invalid sloc>> <invalid sloc> implicit __int128_t '__int128'